Joseph Crawford

 Our Experience: Christmas Morning Disappointment

 We bought the Huupe Mini for our 13-year-old son for Christmas 2025.
-He opened it Christmas morning and was genuinely excited—this was the gift he'd been asking for.
+He opened it Christmas morning and was genuinely excited—It was not a gift that he asked for, but he was super thrilled when he opened it.

 I immediately got to work mounting it on the wall.
 Once installed, we powered it up… and nothing worked.